Hogsback, South Africa

-Hogsback is a village in the Amathole Mountains in the Eastern Cape Province, South Africa.
+Hogsback is a mountain retreat in the Amathole Mountains in the Eastern Cape Province, South Africa.

 Name

 There are two (or maybe more) theories as how the village received its name.
 Some think it was named for Captain Hogg, Commander of Fort Michell.
-Others think that it is because one of the three peaks that overlook the village, when seen from a certain angle, resembles a Hog's Back (A hog's back is a geological term describing this particular rock formation).
+Others think that it is because one of the three peaks that overlook the village, when seen from a certain angle, resembles a Hog's Back (A hogback is the geological term describing this particular rock formation).